top of page

 He has performed chamber music at Beijing’s Forbidden City Concert Hall, Vigo’s Auditorio Sala de Concertos Martín Códax, London’s Royal Academy of the Arts and the Wigmore Hall.
 Festivals he has appeared at included São Paulo’s Musica Nova Contemporary Music Festival, Sweden’s Lidköping Music Festival, Ireland’s Music for Wexford and Wicklow Arts Festival, and at UK’s Worcester Three Choirs Festival, Guildford International Music Festival and Bristol International Piano Duo Festival.
 He has represented Malaysia at the 27th Annual Federation of Asian Cultural Promotion (FACP) Conference, and celebrated Malaysia’s 50th Anniversary as a nation by giving the world premiere performance of a new piano concerto at London’s Cadogan Hall.

-He has given world premiere performances of music by Tazul Izan Tajuddin, Stephen Goss, Douglas Finch, Cheryl Frances-Hoad and Benjamin Dwyer.
+He has given world premiere performances of music by Tazul Izan Tajuddin, Stephen Goss, Douglas Finch, Cheryl Frances-Hoad, Arnold Griller, Stephanie Cant and Benjamin Dwyer.
+He has performed together with artist Geraldine van Heemstra an innovative Lecture-Recital on 'Pictures at an Exhibition' by Mussorgsky.
 He is elected an Associate of London’s Royal Academy of Music (ARAM), selected as an Honorary Member of the Royal Academy of Music Hong Kong Alumni Association (RAMHKAA), and is currently a trustee of both the Beethoven Piano Society of Europe (BPSE) and the Piano Trio Society (PTS).
 He was one of the sponsors for both the 2020 and 2022 editions of the UCSI University International Piano Festival & Competition in Malaysia.
 He was on the summer teaching faculty at Cambridge Chamber Academy in 2021, 2022 and 2023.
-He is booked to join the teaching faculty at the Surrey Music Academy Chamber Music Workshop in 2024.
-He was on the teaching faculty at Chetham's International Piano Summer School in 2012, 2015, 2018 and will be returning in 2024.
-He is founder of the biennial Overseas Masters Winter Piano Academy (OMWPA), which has taken place on the premises of the Yehudi Menuhin School in 2010, 2012, 2014, 2016, 2018 and 2022 with the next edition in December 2024.
+He was on the teaching faculty at the Surrey Music Academy Chamber Music Workshop in 2024.
+He was on the teaching faculty at Chetham's International Piano Summer School in 2012, 2015, 2018 and 2024.
+He is founder of the biennial Overseas Masters Winter Piano Academy (OMWPA), which has taken place on the premises of the Yehudi Menuhin School in 2010, 2012, 2014, 2016, 2018, 2022 and 2024.

 He has performed as solo recitalist at Corpus Christi College in Oxford, at Pembroke College in Cambridge and at the Royal College of Music as part of a fundraising campaign to raise more than three million pounds for the construction of a new music centre at Monkton Combe School near Bath.
+He had also offered one masterclass as part of an auction organised by the Asfari Foundation in aid of UNICEF (UK).
 Highlights between 2018 and 2020 included a solo recital and performances of Beethoven 4th Piano Concerto at the Dewan Filharmonik Petronas in Kuala Lumpur on his 4th visit there as soloist with the Malaysian Philharmonic Orchestra, a 2-piano recital with regular duo partner Douglas Finch on the opening day of the inaugural ‘Chetham’s International Piano Series’ at the Stoller Hall in Manchester, solo recitals at the inaugural recital series at Bowerman Hall near Bath, at London’s St. Mary’s Perivale and Farm Street Church, and a special solo recital for the British Jesuit Alumni/ae Charitable Trust at Ognisko Polskie in support of The Langlands School and College in Chitral, Pakistan.

 Highlights in 2023 included a solo recital in aid of Jesuit Missions' Turkey and Syria earthquake appeal and Jesuit Refugee Services in Syria in the presence of Guests of honour from the Turkish embassy, a performance with Alberto Portugheis featuring Jacob Costard in the presence of HM Lord-Lieutenant of Surrey Michael More-Molyneux for OASIS (Oasis Childcare Centre Ltd), a performance as concerto soloist with Brandon Hill Chamber Orchestra conducted by Daniel Robert Cushing for Bath Recitals, a recital for the Grieg Society of Great Britain as well as two private London recitals for winning bidders of auctions organised separately by the Keyboard Charitable Trust and an unnamed individual.